Critical configurations for three projective views: Critical configurations for three views

-On the other hand, if $S_P$ is a cone, then the three quadrics $S_Q^{ij}$ must (by the result in \cref{tab:configurations_and_their_conjugates}) contain the line $l_Q$ spanned by the camera centers.
+On the other hand, if $S_P$ is a cone, then the three quadrics $S_Q^{ij}$ must (by \cref{prop:what_are_the_conjugates}) contain the line $l_Q$ spanned by the camera centers.
 However, the whole line $l_Q$ is conjugate to a single point, namely the vertex of $S_P$ (by \cref{prop:singular_quadric_one_side_means_line_on_the_other}).
-This means that in the case where $S_P$ is a cone, $C_Q$ is the union of $l_Q$ and some other curve.
+So in the case where $S_P$ is a cone, $C_Q$ is the union of $l_Q$ and some other curve.

 This leaves only a finite number of options for what kind of curve $C_P$ can be.
-Finally, we know that the curves must satisfy the result in \cref{prop:bidegree_on_P_->_bidegree_on_Q}: that if $C_P$ is of type $(a,b,c_1,c_2)$, $C_Q$ must be of type $(a,a+b-c_1-c_2,a-c_2,a-c_1)$.
-We can now check every possibile type for $C_P$ and remove all cases where $C_Q$ is of bidegree more than (2,2), where $C_Q$ has negative bidegree or where $C_Q$ has a negative multiplicity in one of the camera centers.
+Finally, the curves should satisfy the result in \cref{prop:bidegree_on_P_->_bidegree_on_Q}: that if $C_P$ is of type $(a,b,c_1,c_2)$, then $C_Q$ is of type $(a,a+b-c_1-c_2,a-c_2,a-c_1)$.
+We can now check every possible type for $C_P$ and remove all cases where $a'$ or $b'$ are either negative or greater than 3, the cases where $c_i'$ is negative, and the cases where the multiplicity in the camera centers is greater than what the degree of the curve allows (for instance, a curve of degree 1 can not have multiplicity 2 in a camera center).